RPasecky/RPasecky.github.io/portfolio.md

 ## Floop:
+*Winner of 4.0 Schools 'Tiny Fellowship', Winner of Seattle Startup Weekend EDU*

 Floop enables teachers to give meaningful feedback, faster.

-Floop accomplishes this by digitizing student work and fostering conversations between students and teachers.
+We set out with a goal of reclaiming time for teachers who carry around large stacks of papers and notebooks and spend dozens of hours a week grading them (keep in mind, the average high school teacher can easily have over 200 students at one time).
+We saw a particular pain point with messy work typical in the STEM environment (Graphs, Diagrams, 3D models, mathmatic equations) that currently doesn't play well with computers.
+Our solution was to create a mobile platform capable of

+On this project I:
+- Worked with team of peers to formulate a solution, create a plan of attack and build an infrastructure to support our product.
+- Helped write and create materials for funcing applications
-- Created entirety of iOS App (Design, Code)
+- Was responsible for the entirety of iOS App (Design, Code)
+- Automated Data backups,
 - Collaborated on Database design
-- Currently at 500 Monthly Users

 #### Unique Features:
 - Real time conversations